breakdown

 Installation

-Breakdown is primarily designed for use as a CLI tool.
+Breakdown is primarily intended for use as a CLI tool.

 You can install it using the official Deno/JSR standard method with the following command: